smartdevicelink/sdl_core_guides/docs/Developer Documentation/ResumeController/index.md

                              const std::string& info)> ResumptionCallBack;
 ```

-Some resumption data should be restored in `Application` class it self.
+Some resumption data should be restored in the `Application` class itself.
-Some resumption data should stored in pligins : ApplicationExtensions.
+Some resumption data should be stored in plugins : ApplicationExtensions.
 Some resumption data requires sending HMI request.

-ResumptionDataProcessor is inherited from EventObserver to track responses.
+`ResumptionDataProcessor` is inherited from `EventObserver` to track responses.

-If responses are succesfull ResumptionDataProcessor just call `callback(SUCCESS)`
+If responses are successful `ResumptionDataProcessor` just call `callback(SUCCESS)`

-If part of the data was failed to restore, ResumptionDataProcessor should revert already restored data and call  `callback(ERROR_CODE, info)`.
+If part of the data was failed to restore, `ResumptionDataProcessor` should revert already restored data and call  `callback(ERROR_CODE, info)`.

 Requirenments available in proposal [Handle response from HMI during resumption data](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0190-resumption-data-error-handling.md)

-RAI will wait for callback to send response to mobile App.
+RAI will wait for callback to send response to a mobile application.

 ### AppExtension